NVIDIA-Omniverse/kit-workshop-siggraph2022/exts/omni.example.ui_scene.widget_info/Workshop/Siggraph2022_Manipulator_Tools_Workshop.md

 <br>

->#### :bell:Challenge: What other properties might you want to control with the widget?
+>#### :bell:Challenge Step 9: What other properties might you want to control with the widget?
 > Brainstorm 3-5 other properties that you could add to this widget.

 <br>